 7 summer festivals and events in Belgium

 A new year has begun and people are already planning their summer holidays.
 If you are one of those who like to plan ahead, let us tell you why Belgium should be your country of choice this summer.
 Packed with festivals and events from June to September, this is the perfect destinations for the cultural traveler.
-We have listed 7 festivals and events for you to check out in 2017:
+Check out these 7 unmissable festivals to visit in Belgium this year.

 For over 170 years, each July, the Ghent Festivities have spread joy and culture all over the city.
 The varied festival organizes cost-free concerts on 10 squares, animation for children and hundreds of indoor and outdoor activities.
 It is one of the biggest city carnivals in the world and is considered to be an urban festival, a cultural event and a large-scale popular fest.
 In other words, it’s a happening you don’t want to miss.

 3. Brussels Summer Festival // 14th – 18rd August 2020

 Every year in August, the Brussels Summer Festival brings together popular Belgian and international artists to give you good music, good vibes and lots of fun!
 Since it’s conception in 2002 as a cultural festival to showcase tourism actors, performances and more, it has turned into a venue for festival-goers all over the world to come together and sway to new music.
 This 5 day festival is sure to give you all the good vibes, so get your tickets as soon as possible!